 Remember, though-you only have a limited time to appeal.
 We know the process.
 We will file for reconsideration, for a hearing if necessary, and for an appeal to the Social Security Appeals Council.
 If you have a solid case but Social Security still denies you every step of the way, we will appeal in Federal Court and make your case there.

 And if Social Security has already scheduled your Hearing date, it's very important to be prepared.
-All of the records Social Security has on you must be reviewed.
+All the records Social Security has on you should be reviewed.
 Evidence that is bad for your case must be countered.
 Favorable evidence that is missing from the record must be presented into evidence.
 And the Judge must be briefed on both the medical evidence in your case, and the particular part of the social security law that applies to your case and authorizes a decision in your favor.